Frequently Asked Questions

 What type of massage techniques do you use in your practice?

 A combination of techniques is used in each massage session.
-I include Swedish massage, Myofascial Release, Neuromuscular Therapy, Muscle-Specific Deep Tissue, Passive Stretching, Mobilizations, Acupressure, and Reflexology.
+I include Swedish massage, Myofascial Release, Neuromuscular Therapy, Muscle-Specific Deep Tissue, Passive Stretching, Mobilizations, and Acupressure.
 I describe my massage generally as muscle specific deep tissue.
 Each massage is custom tailored to the individual client needs.

 Do you accept insurance?

-Due to low reimbursement rates and the amount of work required to submit, Chelsey Swan, LMT and Swan Perinatal Services and Family Massage is not contracted with insurance companies.
-Upon request, a receipt can be provided to you to submit to your insurance for out-of-network reimbursement.
+Due to low reimbursement rates and the amount of work required to submit, Chelsey Swan, LMT and Swan Perinatal Services and Family Massage, LLC is not contracted with insurance companies.
+Upon request, a superbill can be provided to you at the end of your massage session to submit to your insurance for out-of-network reimbursement.
 Be sure to call your insurance company to figure out their reimbursement rates, policy, and submitting process.
 The invoice provides a massage procedure code, units, and other pertinent information regarding the session.
 If your insurance company needs an ICD10 diagnoses code or prescription, you can get one from your midwife or medical doctor.
 Please be sure to give Chelsey the ICD10 code prior to requesting the invoice be created.

 What forms of payment do you accept?

-Cash, check, HSA cards, and credit/debit cards are all accepted forms of payment.
+Cash, HSA/FSA cards, and credit/debit cards are all accepted forms of payment.
 Payment is due at time of service.

 Do you have gift certificates available?
 Yes!
 I have gift certificates available for all of my massage sessions.
 They do not expire.
 Please contact Chelsey directly to purchase.